CupOfApplesauce/Mobile-Lovely-Injector/README.md

 1. Inserts Lovely code directly into the apk so that it runs at launch.
 2. Gives Balatro the ability to read mod info from a dedicated "Mods" folder in your mobile device's downloads.
 No need to root your phone to gain access to the com.balatro data folders that are protected under android security!
 3. Writes MLI reports and game dumps in case you run into errors directly to your device's downloads.
-4. Provides a little pop-up once Smods has been patched detailing what has worked (or what hasn't).
+4. Provides a little pop-up once SMODS has been patched detailing what has worked (or what hasn't).
 # Disclaimers!
 This is for Android only!
 Sorry Apple users.
 I truly have no idea how to pick apart IOS apps.
 Also, for Pixel users, I tried my methods on a Google Pixel and encountered an issue with limited storage access.
 Something about Pixel phones handle storage security is different than other Android devices.
 I still haven't found a workaround for this yet so I apologize.